 With over 20 years of experience in non-profit and foundation management, Carol Olson guides MTC’s overall strategic direction and supports the leadership team to advance the organization’s mission through our programs, partnerships, and community engagement.
 Carol is passionate about community collaborations and has developed partnerships with non-profit organizations, foundations, schools, and other stakeholders to design systemic solutions that create opportunities and access for youth.
 Previously, Carol served as director of environment and stewardship programs for the Morgan Family Foundation and as the CEO of the Mountain View Chamber of Commerce.

 Board of Directors

 Tutor Program Manager - Los Altos

-Christy Flahavan is in her third year as a Tutor Program Manager with MTC.
-Christy works with our tutors in the Los Altos School District to which she has strong ties as a former student and more recently, involved parent.
+Christy Flahavan is a Tutor Program Manager with MTC working with our tutors in the Los Altos School District to which she has strong ties as a former student and more recently, involved parent.
 Christy is an active community volunteer with experience serving on multiple boards and volunteering in programs focused on bettering the lives of youth in our community.
 Christy’s professional experience has been focused on marketing and corporate communications for both the non-profit sector and medical device industry.
 In both her professional and personal endeavors, Christy has a passion for partnering with organizations that prioritize improving the wellbeing of those served.
 Christy is a firm believer in the impact of caring adults on the youth in our community and values her role in facilitating those connections through Mentor Tutor Connection.

 Director of Operations

-Elizabeth Maciag brings 18 years of focus on local students through volunteer boards, leadership positions and individual roles, to her position as Director of Programs.
+Elizabeth Maciag brings two decades of focus on local students through volunteer boards, leadership positions and individual roles, to her position as Director of Programs.
 Elizabeth is passionate about both the students served and the volunteers who make such meaningful contributions to the lives of those students.
-Previously, Elizabeth served as Mentor Program Manager at Mountain View High School, matching students with caring, supportive adult mentors, and she continues to serve as a coach and resource for both MTC students and mentors.
-Elizabeth has also been a volunteer tutor with MTC for 7 years.
+Previously, Elizabeth served as a volunteer tutor and Mentor Program Manager at Mountain View High School, matching students with caring, supportive adult mentors.
+She cares deeply about the students served by MTC and the adults who volunteer with dedication and an open mind.

 Mentor Program Manager- Alta Vista High School